khloe-zhang/khloe-zhang/README.md

 ### Hi there 👋
 - :smiley: I'm Khloe, a fresh graduate majoring in English.
-- :seedling: I'm currently learning basic knowledge about technical writing.
+- :seedling: I'm currently working as a technical writer.